sweetpea-org/sweetpea-py/docs/_source/api/sampling_strategies.rst

            different guarantee about coverage of the space of possible trial sequences.
 A guarantee of uniformity means that is a single trial sequence is requested via
-           :func:`synthesize_trials`, the generated sequence is chosen
+           :func:`.synthesize_trials`, the generated sequence is chosen
            randomly among all trial sequences that fit the constraints of the experiment definition, and all such trial sequences are eqaully likely to be reported.

-           *Replacement*: Different subclasses of `Gen` provide
+           *Replacement*: Different subclasses of :class:`.Gen` provide
-           different behavior when multiple trial sequences are requested with a single call to :func:`synthesize_trials`.
+           different behavior when multiple trial sequences are requested with a single call to :func:`.synthesize_trials`.
-           Some strategies produce sample with replacement, producing independently chosen results.
+           Some strategies sample with replacement, producing
+           independently chosen results.
 Others sample without
-           replacement, which means they are potentially capable of counting the total number of solutions.
+           replacement, which means they are potentially capable of counting the total number of trial sequences that satisfy the experiment's constraints.

 .. class:: sweetpea.UniGen

            *Uniformity*: Generates trials with a guarantee of